 Student's will be registered on a first come, first serve basis.
 We will notify you if the extracurricular has reached capacity.
 You will be invoiced at the email address that you provide below for your extracurricular selections.
 Payment is due prior to the start of the first session.

-I am signing my student up for the following extracurricular opportunities for session 4.
+I am signing my student up for the following extracurricular opportunities for session 1.

-Do you want your child to have better focus, self-discipline, balance, coordination, and build confidence?
+Teacher Alicia Vance, Redwood Lower Elementary Teacher.
+Limit: 12 students; About this class: Do you want your child to have better focus, self-discipline, balance, coordination, and build confidence?
 But more importantly would your child like to try their hand at shooting a bow and arrow?
 In this extracurricular, you will learn safety, the parts of a bow, how it works, the proper stance, how to load the arrow, and aim during this hands on introduction to archery!

-Teacher: Crystal Hoskins; Limit: 12 students; About this class: This yoga class, designed for older students, will utilize a variety of yoga activities to keep your child engaged.
+Teacher: Crystal Hoskins; Limit: 12 students; About this class: This yoga class, designed for younger students, will utilize a variety of yoga activities to keep your child engaged.
 Poses will be used to help the children focus their minds and stretch their bodies in a fun and safe environment.
 The skills learned in this class will give them to tools that they need to create their own yoga practice at home.
 Crystal Hoskins is a graduate of the Lexington Healing Arts Academy with a yoga teacher certification and a certification in Kidding Around Yoga, a yoga program specifically geared to children.
-She's also Mom to third grade Redwood student, Asher.
+She's also Mom to fourth grade Redwood student, Asher.

 You will be invoiced for the total above.
 Payment must be received prior to the first class of the session.